ioverho/ioverho.github.io/content/blog/Better and Faster Non-Autoregressive Transformers via the Policy Gradient/index.md

 We would ideally like to minimize, or at least mitigate, this exposure bias.
 Wang & Sennrich {{< cite "wangExposureBiasHallucination2020" >}} and later Kiegeland & Kreutzer {{< cite "kiegelandRevisitingWeaknessesReinforcement2021" >}} achieve this by adding a minimum risk training component to the training process.

-Minimum Risk Training (MRT) has been around for while.
-It leverages a techique from reinforcement learning[^reinforce] to get a learning signal from a potentially undifferentiable risk function.
-By aligning the risk function with our decoding algorithm, we can introduce the model to its own output after utilising an undifferentiable decoding algorithm.
+Minimum Risk Training (MRT) has been around for a while.
+It leverages a technique from reinforcement learning[^reinforce] to get a learning signal from a potentially undifferentiable risk function.
+By aligning the risk function with our decoding algorithm, we can introduce the model to its own output after utilizing an undifferentiable decoding algorithm.

 Specifically, if we sample $K$ candidate translation from the decoding algorithm applied to our model, $\tilde{y}_{k}$, we can approximate our gradient as,

+$$
 \nabla \mathbb{E}\left[R(\tilde{y}, y)\right]\approx\frac{1}{K}\sum_{k=1}^K R(\tilde{y}_k, y)\log p_{\theta}(\tilde{y}|x)
 $$